podestplatz/FreeCAD-blog/posts/dev-logs.rst

 .. _`feature/topic_list`: https://github.com/podestplatz/BCF-Plugin-FreeCAD/commits/feature/topic_list
 .. _topicListDemo: https://forum.freecadweb.org/viewtopic.php?p=325347#p325347
 .. _`logging`: https://docs.python.org/3/library/logging.html
+.. _`develop bcfplugin/__init__.py`: https://github.com/podestplatz/BCF-Plugin-FreeCAD/blob/develop/bcfplugin/__init__.py

 .. role:: raw-html(raw)
   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 8th:** More stable logging now available!
+Today the code was adapted to only use python's logging library.
+To integrate this also into FreeCAD a custom `logging.Handler` was added also.
+Everything now is logged to `bcfplugin_log.txt` in the working directory, which will be created already in `bcfplugin/__init__.py`__.
+The corresponding commit is `commit 290e805`_.

+__ `develop bcfplugin/__init__.py`_

+`commit 2f9e20f`_ just adds a little notification message when either an element in the first or second column of the additional documents table in the topic metrics window is selected.
+The notification informs the user about the effect a double click on that element has.

+The other commit for the day is on the feature branch `feature/topic_list`_, `commit 64d1e76`_.
+It rearranges some UI elements in the top half of the plugin to encompass a ever visible list of available topics.
+This has the advantage to the combobox, that one click less is needed to open another topic, which might decrease friction.

 **August 7th:** Today usability improved by a bit.
 In the topic metrics window the list showing additional document references was